SebasZwolf/zcomps-monorepo/packages/vue-rless-modal/README.md

 ## Common mistakes

-this new aproach is more flexible, which means it is easier to make mistakes; therefore, some suggestions you could use are:
+this aproach is very flexible, which means it is easier to make mistakes; therefore, some suggestions you could use are:

 - The easiest way to use this component is with the exposed method `show` rather than the **control slot**
 - The component does not provide a native way to avoid multiple triggers.
 This is done in case you have modal that you'd like to use multiple times in the same page.
 In case you want to prevent multiple modals showing (blocking the trigger event), i'll leave an example at the end